-Looking out my windows covered with bars, I wondered how I got here.
+Looking out my windows covered with bars, I wondered what brought me to feel locked up.

-For 17 years I had worked to create a holistic medical clinic that helped clients in ways no one else was able to.
+For the prior 17 years, I had worked to create an integrative medical clinic that helped clients in ways no one else was able to.
 We were part of studies at Arizona State University, working with Olympic and professional athletes and getting referrals from some of the top holistic physicians in the nation.
 Because of our success we contracted with Taliesin West, the Frank Lloyd Wright school lead instructor to design our new 10,000-square-foot clinic.

 Everything I had worked to create was coming to fruition.

-Then the day before we were signing the contract to start construction, after creating a waiting list of tenants and securing the financing, my third partner attempted to steal the project from us.
+Then the day before we were signing the contract to start construction, after creating a waiting list of tenants and securing the financing, my third partner tried to steal the project from us.

-Soon after my project ended, my romantic relationship ended, and then my best friend and mentor died.
+Soon after my project ended, my romantic relationship ended, and then my best friend and mentor passed away.
 All the projects and people that meant the most to me were gone.

 I felt done.
 Done with my life as I knew it.
 Done with working so hard developing clinics and done with Phoenix.
 I felt alone.

-Over the previous two decades, I’d done a lot of work on myself to heal my dyslexia and Asperger’s Syndrome, not to mention my tense body and a matching emotional disposition.
+Over the previous two decades, I’d done a lot of work on myself to heal my Asperger’s Syndrome and dyslexia, not to mention my tense body and a matching emotional disposition.
 I thought I had turned a corner, I thought the life I was creating was my reward.
 I felt betrayed by more than a business partner.
 I felt God had betrayed me.

 I was desperate to find a way out.
 I realized doing more healing therapies may help, but they weren’t going to shift who I was as a man.
 I didn’t know what my condition was, but I knew it needed to change.
 I decided to practice what I told my clients—I looked at something I have never considered doing.